 We found ourselves in the town of Parnu to attend Weekend Baltic Music Festival.
 The festival came soon after our 3 day weekend at Tomorrowland but had a significantly different crowd and a much cheaper price tag.

 80% of the people were from Scandinavia with the majority from Finland and the average age was 22/23 years old.
 Unfortunately, due to the weather, we couldn’t appreciate the town or the beach it was held on.
 The skies were dark and grey and the rain came down in buckets but it didn’t stop us from enjoying our 2 days at the festival.
 A little rain never hurt anyone!

 Maybe we are biased because the weather wasn’t in our favour (hence why we jumped off to Mykonos) but to be honest, there really wasn’t a lot going on and the beaches were not spectacular.
 The town itself was relatively small with one main street holding a handful of restaurants and shops.

 So is Estonia worth it?
 We think so.
 If you can invest some more time into this overlooked country, do it.
-Don’t restrict your time to just Tallin, visit one of the many islands, the National Parks and maybe the beaches in better weather.
+Don’t restrict your time to just Tallinn, visit one of the many islands, the National Parks and maybe the beaches in better weather.
 Even after a short visit, we truly believe Estonia has so much more to offer.